-BY: CHARLES B. NEELY, JR., NANCY S. RENDLEMAN, AND ROBERT W. SHAW
+BY: CHARLES B. NEELY, JR. AND NANCY S. RENDLEMAN

 North Carolina’s franchise tax has been criticized as complicated and difficult to understand.
 The taxpayer must make three separate computations in order to determine its franchise tax base.
 The franchise tax statutes employ unclear language and include many adjustments that give taxpayers difficulty.
 Also, as the use of other limited liability organizations not subject to the franchise tax has become popular, organizations with similar businesses have confronted different tax burdens.
 The General Assembly has also allowed the imposition of a variety of local privilege taxes which are archaic and seemingly random in their application.

 SB 363, introduced by Senator Andrew Brock on March 19, would repeal most state-level and all local privilege taxes and replace the franchise tax with a simplified business privilege tax.
 The business privilege tax would apply to corporations as well as business entities with limited liability, including LLCs, LLPs, and other such entities.

 The proposed business privilege tax would apply to domestic and foreign corporations and all other business entities whose form of organization confers limited liability on one or more of its owners.
 Excluded from the tax would be single member LLCs whose single member is a corporation subject to the new tax and whose net worth and property are included in the corporation’s tax base.
 Investment companies such as regulated investment companies, real estate investment trusts other than non-captive REITS, and venture capital companies would have special provisions that would limit the effect of the new tax.